-Our wide-open heart lets things go and recognizes how so many of us are walking around with sadness and pain.
+Our wide-open heart lets things go and recognizes how many of us walk around with sadness and pain.
 It sees immediately that the person with the hurtful behavior is likely suffering in some way.

 So, if possible, try finding it within yourself to feel compassion for this person.

-Shifting into your heart space automatically moves you closer to forgiveness because you no longer tell yourself a victim story in your mind.
-You’ve moved onto something new – your wide-open heart that doesn’t judge or condemn.
+Shifting into your heart space automatically moves you closer to forgiveness because you’re no longer telling yourself a victim story.
+You’ve accessed your wide-open heart that doesn’t judge or condemn.

-If you’re interested in taking a deeper dive into forgiveness I highly recommend this book.
+If you’re interested in diving deeper into forgiveness, I recommend this book.

 3. Forgive on a spiritual level.